 Yongnuo yn 360 handheld RGB

 The handheld RGB is powered by a Sony NPF battery or dc power input.
-The video light also features RGB which means that it can also change the color however its often difficult to change the color value
+The video light also features RGB which means that it can also change the colour however its often difficult to change the colour value